marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 └── tags
 ```

 It is important to understand that fetching a remote will *not* modify the working tree.
-Also s a consequence of the remote namespacing, to reference a remote (thus hopefully up to date) branch we should prefix it with the remote name
+Also, as a consequence of the remote namespacing, to reference a remote branch we should prefix it with the remote name

 ```bash
 $ git checkout -b english origin/english